Background Checks - Youth Programs

 Reporting of Criminal Arrest, Citation, or Conviction

 Youth activity/program employees or volunteers must report any criminal arrest, citation, or conviction to the program leader immediately upon such arrest or conviction.
-The program leader must take the information to the Office of Risk Management (volunteers) or Human Resources Services (employees) for consideration of the suitability of the employee/volunteer to continue to work or perform volunteer services with youth in the program.
+The program leader must provide this information to the Office of Risk Management (volunteers) or Human Resources Services (employees) for consideration of the suitability of the employee/volunteer to continue to work or perform services with youth in the program.
 Failure to do so may result in disciplinary action or discontinuance of services.

 Third Party Program Background Checks